mikaelsundell/dctl/README.md

 Introduction
 ---------

-A collection of continuously updated DCTLs (DaVinci Color Transform Language), primarily aimed at enhancing and learning about workflows using ARRI LogC3 and Cineon in DaVinci Resolve.
-These DCTLs are designed for photographers and cinematographers seeking a photographic and creative approach to color correction and grading from log digital and film negatives.
+A continuously updated collection of DCTLs (DaVinci Color Transform Language) designed to enhance and educate on workflows using ARRI LogC3 and Cineon in DaVinci Resolve.
+This collection offers a photographic and creative approach to color correction and grading from log digital and film negatives, emphasizing the artistic nuances and many variables involved rather than a strictly scientific method.

 Installation and utils
 ---------